OpenCliqueCraft/splinter-proxy/README.md

 ### Building Splinter Proxy

 You will need Rust.
 You can get this through [rustup](https://rustup.rs).

-You need to be on the nightly branch for certain features. `rustup default nightly`

 Build and run through `cargo run`